wallarm/product-documentation/include/waf/installation/nginx-waf-min-configuration.md

     }
     ```

-When operating in the `monitoring` mode, the WAF node searches attack signs in requests but does not block detected attacks.
-We recommend keeping the traffic flowing via the WAF node in the `monitoring` mode for several days after the WAF node deployment and only then enable the `block` mode.
-[Learn recommendations on the WAF node operation mode setup →][waf-mode-recommendations]
+When operating in the `monitoring` mode, the filtering node searches attack signs in requests but does not block detected attacks.
+We recommend keeping the traffic flowing via the filtering node in the `monitoring` mode for several days after the filtering node deployment and only then enable the `block` mode.
+[Learn recommendations on the filtering node operation mode setup →][waf-mode-recommendations]

 #### Memory

 !!! info "Postanalytics on the separate server"
     If you installed postanalytics on a separate server, then skip this step as you already have your postanalytics configured.

-The WAF node uses the in-memory storage Tarantool.
+The Wallarm node uses the in-memory storage Tarantool.
 The recommended memory size for Tarantool is 75% of the total server memory.
 To allocate memory for Tarantool:

 1. Open the Tarantool configuration file in the editing mode: